ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 [video src='https://www.youtube.com/watch?v=XDvbJ2apaiA' caption='Learn about responsive design in AMP from this video.']

+## Controlling the viewport

 [filter formats="websites, ads, stories"]
-## Controlling the viewport

 To optimize your web page so the content scales and fits the browser window for any device, you need to specify a `meta` viewport element.
 The viewport element instructs the browser on how to scale and size the visible area (the viewport) of the web page.

 But, what values should you use?
 Well, in AMP, that's already spelled out for you.
 As part of the [required markup]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/spec/amp-boilerplate.md', locale=doc.locale).url.path}}#required-markup) for AMP pages, you need to specify the following viewport:

 ```html
 <meta name="viewport" content="width=device-width,minimum-scale=1,initial-scale=1">
 ```

 These are the typical viewport settings that you'd use for a responsive site.
 Although `initial-scale=1` isn't required for a valid AMP page, it's recommended because it sets the zoom level to 1 when the page is first loaded.
+[/filter]

+[filter formats="email"]
+This section is only valid for AMP websites, ads and stories.
 [/filter]

 ## Creating a responsive layout